Stop Liquefied Natural Gas

 What is Liquefied Natural Gas?

-Liquefied Natural Gas (LNG) is a foreign fossil fuel that begins as natural gas and is super-cooled to -261° F. At this temperature, natural gas liquefies and condenses to 1/600th its volume, making it easier to ship.
-The LNG is shipped overseas in very large tankers and delivered to an LNG import terminal.
-At that point it is re-gasified and piped into high-pressure natural gas pipelines.
+Liquefied Natural Gas (LNG) is a fossil fuel that begins as natural gas and is piped via high-pressure pipelines to liquefaction plants where it is super-cooled to -261° F. At this temperature, natural gas liquefies and condenses to 1/600th its volume, making it easier to ship.
+The LNG is then shipped overseas from export terminals in very large tankers.

 What is proposed for Oregon?

-Over the past five years, the Sierra Club and our allies have been fighting three proposals for Liquefied Natural Gas (LNG) import terminals in Oregon.
-In early 2010, the parent company of one of the major import terminals on the Columbia River at Bradwood Landing declared bankruptcy, marking a major turning point in our efforts.
-Two other proposals are still in play – one on state land near As to ria and another in South ern Ore gon at Coos Bay.
-In addition to the terminals, hundreds of miles of gas pipelines are also proposed, presenting a significant threat to farms, forests, streams and public lands.
+Over most of the past decade, the Sierra Club and our allies have been fighting proposals for a number of LNG terminals in Oregon.
+They all started as proposals for import terminals, but got flipped to export terminals several years ago due to the boom in domestic natural gas production from fracking.
+Two export terminal proposals are still in play: the Oregon LNG terminal in Warrenton and the Jordan Cove terminal in Coos Bay.
+In addition to the terminals, hundreds of miles of gas pipelines are also proposed, presenting a significant threat to farms, forests, streams, and public lands.

 LNG Terminal Impacts